 What is Project Portfolio Management (PPM)?

 Project portfolio management (PPM) is the centralized management of an organization’s projects.
-While these projects may or may not be related to one another, they are managed under one umbrella, called a portfolio, in order to provide oversight and manage any competing resources.
+While these projects may or may not be related to one another, they are managed under one umbrella, called a portfolio, to oversee and manage any competing resources.
 Portfolio management in project management also involves the intake process of projects.
-This includes identifying potential projects, authorizing them, assigning project managers to them, and including them into the overall portfolio.
-It also includes high-level controls and monitoring of projects to ensure the ongoing projects are directly related to the overall goals and strategies of the business.
+This includes identifying potential projects, authorizing them, assigning project managers to them, and including them in the overall portfolio.
+It also includes high-level controls and monitoring to ensure ongoing projects are directly related to the business's overall goals and strategies.

 Why project portfolio management is important

 According to the Project Management Institute, “portfolio management is a way to bridge the gap between strategy and implementation.”
 It is the portfolio manager's job to ensure the right projects are being done at the right time to maximize the company’s investment.
 This is particularly important in an organization with a lot of internal projects.
 Ideas for projects can come from anywhere, at any time, and it’s common for a business to have a long list of potential projects to complete.
 However, there usually is not enough time, money, or resources to do them all right away.
 Portfolio management is necessary to understand which projects will have the largest beneficial impact on the company and prioritize them accordingly.